Thalrion/Udacity-Intro-to-Programming-Nanodegree/README.md

 Explored more advanced Python-Concepts & combined it with HTML/CSS to create a movie website.

-- Reuse and share code with Object-Oriented Programming
+- Reuse and share code with Object-Oriented Programming (OOP)
 - Using function from the Python Standard Library
-- Learning new concepts like Classes, Instances and Inheritance
+- Learning new concepts like classes, instances and inheritance